Last Updated on November 4, 2021 by Jim Ferri

 Route 1 to Wiscasset is flush with wildflower fields and many antique, kayak and canoe stores.
 Wiscasset is an attractive little town complete with a welcome sign opining it’s “The Prettiest Village in Maine.”
 I soon found myself in a small antique store that had a bed-and-breakfast tucked in out back.
 I got to talking with the owners, a couple who also own an apartment in the South of France, where they find respite from the Maine winters.

 When I left, I found Red’s Eats just down the road, where I enjoyed the first lobster roll of my life.
-(Many more were to follow: see 5 Delicious Places for Lobster Rolls in Maine).
+Many more were to follow.

 I soon became engrossed in conversation with some folks at an adjoining picnic table.
 I then realized that’s the problem with driving in Maine: you can never make a quick stop for anything.
 You often start chitchatting with someone and get engrossed in conversation.
 Or while driving along something catches your attention and you detour to see it.
 A 15-minute stop quickly turns into an hour.